 Fall Experiences in Leiper’s Fork You Can’t Miss

-With the air turning crisp, the skies sharpening to technicolor blue, and millions of hardwood trees bursting into fiery color, autumn in Tennessee is truly a wonder to behold.
-I can think of no better place to experience the season than Leiper’s Fork.
+With the air turning crisp, the skies deepening to a technicolor blue, and millions of hardwood trees bursting into fiery color, autumn in Tennessee truly is a wonder to behold.
+I can’t think of a better place to celebrate the season than Leiper’s Fork.

-In general, I’m not much of a shopper — unless I’m in Leiper’s Fork!
-The small but exquisitely curated selection of shops here is absolutely worth your time and your surroundings will be especially beautiful on a lovely fall weekend.
-I honestly recommend stopping in every shop on Leiper’s Fork’s main drag because there’s not a bad one in the bunch.
+In general, I’m not much of a shopper—unless I’m in Leiper’s Fork!
+The village’s small but exquisitely curated selection of shops is absolutely worth your time, and your surroundings will be especially beautiful on a lovely fall weekend.
+I suggest stopping in every boutique and gallery on Leiper’s Fork’s main drag because there’s not a bad one in the bunch.

 Locals love eating outdoors at 1892, a romantic Leiper’s Fork restaurant housed in a historic home that was constructed in, you guessed it: 1892.
 I’m not sure how this restaurant manages to feel upscale, romantic, and delightfully casual all at the same time, but the folks here have nailed that particular aesthetic.